TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 12/2 Samuel 12.24.md

 ---

-And David comforted Bath-sheba his wife, and went in unto her, and lay with her: and she bare a son, and he called his name Solomon.
-And Jehovah loved him;
+David comforted Bathsheba his wife, and went in to her, and lay with her.
+She bore a son, and he called his name Solomon.
+Yahweh loved him;